Actindo-AG/Documentation/Amazon/UserInterface/01_Connections.md

     Connection identification number.
 The ID number is automatically assigned by the system.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
     Click this button to add an Amazon connection.
-The *Create connection* view is displayed, see [Create connection](#create-Amazon-connection).
+The *Create connection* view is displayed, see [Create Amazon connection](#create-amazon-connection).

 ## Create view